Equity ratio

 The equity ratio is a financial ratio indicating the relative proportion of equity used to finance a company's assets.
 The two components are often taken from the firm's balance sheet or statement of financial position (so-called book value), but the ratio may also be calculated using market values for both, if the company's equities are publicly traded.

-The equity ratio is a very common financial ratio, especially in Central Europe and Japan, while in the US the debt to equity ratio is more often used in financial (research) reports.

 Interpretation

-The Equity Ratio is a good indicator of the level of leverage used by a company.
-The Equity Ratio measures the proportion of the total assets that are financed by stockholders, as opposed to creditors.
+The equity ratio is a good indicator of the level of leverage used by a company.
+The equity ratio measures the proportion of the total assets that are financed by stockholders, as opposed to creditors.
 A low equity ratio will produce good results for stockholders as long as the company earns a rate of return on assets that is greater than the interest rate paid to creditors.